aliasgar1978/nettoolkit/docs/u_doc/j2config/j2_step2_customize.rst

 Customize
 ============================================

 SO YOU DECIDED TO CUSTOMIZE.
-FOLLOW BELOW STEPS AND YOU ARE ON.
-HERE IT IS HOW
+HURREY !!!

+FOLLOW ALONG.

 -----

-After Previous First Steps:
-	* We can now add filters as custom *classes, modules* to be accessible inside jinja templates.
+After Previous First Steps, We can now add custom *classes & modules* as filters to be accessible inside jinja templates.
-	* To override *var* tab databse define a separate custom class (ex: Region) to work with custom (regional_file) database.

 Refer below on how to use them.

-* Full module import should declare pure methods only.
+* module import should declare pure methods only. and should be imported as full module
 * Classes should be imported explicitely from diverse modules.